EarthScope/ispaq/README.md

 We will use conda to simplify installation and ensure that all dependencies are installed with compatible verions.

-By setting up a [conda virual environment](http://conda.pydata.org/docs/using/envs.html), we assure that our ISPAQ installation is entirely separate from any other installed software.
+By setting up a [conda virtual environment](http://conda.pydata.org/docs/using/envs.html), we assure that our ISPAQ installation is entirely separate from any other installed software.

 ### Alternative 1 for MacOSX.
 Creating an environment from a 'spec' file